jhenry9631/Investigations-Hydrogen-Molecular-Ion-/README.md

 M. Abramowitz; et al. (1964), Handbook of Mathematical Functions

-We have included the diagrams, as well as the python code to generate these.
-See "main (2).py"
+We have included the diagrams (with some additional ones) as well as the python code to generate these.
+See Code for Figure 1.